What does a discolored dog tooth mean for your pet?

 Treating a Discolored Dog Tooth

-Some discolored teeth require no treatment whatsoever.
-Discolored teeth that are dead or painful are treated with endodontic (root canal) therapy or extraction.
+If the staining is only on the surface, the discolored dog tooth may not require treatment.
+However, discolored teeth that are dead or painful are treated with endodontic (root canal) therapy or extraction.
 Depending on the severity of the problem and the type of tooth affected, your veterinary dentist will recommend one of these two treatments.

-Surgical extractions are recommended in cases where a root canal is not an option.
-Surgical extractions are more invasive than root canal therapy, as the roots of a dog’s teeth go deep into the jaw bone, making surgery a more traumatic choice of treatment for your dog.
+Surgical extractions are recommended in severe cases where a root canal is not an option.
+Surgical extractions are more invasive than root canal therapy, as the roots of a dog’s teeth go deep into the jaw bone.
 Unfortunately, sometimes surgery is the only available option.

 Veterinary Dentist in Montana